Saturday Night Live: Cast

+Contracts and salaries

 The cast were often contracted from anywhere between five and six years to the show, but starting with the 1999–2000 season, new hires were tied to a rewritten contract that allowed NBC to take a cast member in at least their second year and put them in an NBC sitcom.
 Cast members are given the option of rejecting the first two sitcom offers but must accept the third offer, with the sitcom contract length dictated by NBC and potentially lasting up to six years.
-The move drew criticism from talent agents and managers who believed a cast member could be locked into a contract with NBC for twelve years; six on SNL and then six on a sitcom.
+The move drew criticism from talent agents and managers who believed a cast member could be locked into a contract with NBC for twelve years—six on SNL and then six on a sitcom.
 The contract also optioned the cast member for three feature films produced by SNL Films, a company owned by NBC, Paramount Pictures, and Michaels.
-The new contracts were reportedly developed after many previously unknown cast, such as Mike Myers and Adam Sandler, gained fame on SNL only to leave and make money for other studios.
+The new contracts were reportedly developed after many previously unknown cast members, such as Mike Myers and Adam Sandler, gained fame on SNL only to leave and make money for other studios.
 In a 2010 interview, Wiig was reported to be contracted to SNL for a total of seven years.
 The contracts also contain a network option that allows NBC to remove a cast member at any time.
 In the first season of the show the cast was paid $750 per episode, rising to $2,000 by season two, and $4,000 by season four.
 By the late 1990s, new cast members received a salary between $5,000 and $5,500 per episode, increasing to $6,000 in the second year and up to $12,500 for a cast member in their fifth year.
 Performers could earn an additional $1,500 per episode for writing a sketch that made it to air.
 In 2001, Ferrell became the highest-paid cast member, being paid $350,000 per season (approximately $17,500 per episode).
-In 2014 Sasheer Zamata was added as a cast member in mid-season after criticism of the show's lack of an African-American woman.
+According to cast member Pete Davidson, his starting salary in 2014 was approximately $3,000 per episode.

 Writers

 As of the 2022–23 season, Kent Sublette, Alison Gates, and Streeter Seidell are the show's co-head writers.

-Seth Meyers became a co-head writer in 2005, became the single head writer from 2008 to 2012, and then left in 2014.
-The Weekend Update segment has its own dedicated team of writers led by head writer and producer Alex Baze as of the 2011–12 season.
-Scenes on Weekend Update that involve members of the cast acting in-character alongside the host are often written by staff writers outside the dedicated Weekend Update team, who know those characters better.